Resource Database

 Anxiety is the most common mental health problem among children and youth.
 Anxiety is different than stress and while some anxiety is necessary, even helpful, too much anxiety or anxiety that feels out of control can take a toll on a person's health and well-being.

-Anxiety Canada works to reduce the barrier of anxiety and offers trusted resources and programs to help people better understand and manage anxiety.
+Works to reduce the barrier of anxiety and offers trusted resources and programs to help people better understand and manage anxiety.

-Child Mind Institute offers resources and information around anxiety, what it is and how you can support your child and teen.
+Offers resources and information around anxiety, what it is and how you can support your child and teen.

-Kelty Mental Health provides parents and caregivers with a collection of resources to learn more about anxiety and how to support your child.
+Provides parents and caregivers with a collection of resources to learn more about anxiety and how to support your child.

 Apps can support recovery, but are not a replacement for professional help (please be aware of privacy limitations when using apps).